csndvl/multinational-retail-data-centralisation/README.md

 # Milestone 2 - Data Extraction and Data Cleaning
-Goals: To extract all the data from the multitude of data sources, clean it, and then store it in a local database
+Goals: To extract all the data from the multitude of data sources, clean it, and then store it in a local database.

-  - Data were extracted from multiples sources (RDS Tables, PDFs, APIs, and AWS S3 Buckets)
+  -- Data were extracted from multiples sources:
+      1. RDS Tables
+         - Order Table
+         - Legacy User
+      2. PDFs
+          - Card Details
+      3. APIs
+          - Store Detials
+      4. AWS S3 Buckets
+          - Product Details
+          - Order Time Data

+# Milestore 3 - Creating Database Schema
+Goals: Develop the star-based schema of the database, ensuring that the columns are of the correct data types.